Welcome!

 December 2022

-My first author manuscript, “Waist-to-hip ratio predicts sexual perception and responses to sexual assault disclosures” was accepted for publication at Personality and Social Psychology Bulletin.
+My first-authored manuscript, “Waist-to-hip ratio predicts sexual perception and responses to sexual assault disclosures,” co-author with Drs.
+Alex McConnell, Steven Almaraz, Jason Deska, Kurt Hugenberg, and Paige Lloyd was accepted for publication at Personality and Social Psychology Bulletin.

 December 2022